Zhostt/Mind-Games/README.md

 Sup, this is my first project.

-In contains 5 classic brain-games to train you brain and enjoy my programming skills.
+In contains 5 classic brain-games to train your brain and enjoy my programming skills.

 Minimal requirements: PC, brain.